 SPOOL is a journal initiative in the field of ‘architecture and the built environment’.
 It puts a strong emphasis on four key topics: Science of Architecture; Landscape Metropolis; Energy Innovation and Cyber-physical Architecture.
-These four topics refer to existing and upcoming research programmes/interests in Europe and beyond, and ensure a steady stream of potential copy.
-Treating these topics as threads within one journal allows SPOOL to focus on the interrelationship between the fields, something that is often lost in specialised journals.
+These four topics refer to existing and upcoming research programs/interests in Europe and beyond, and ensure a steady stream of potential copy.
+Treating these topics as threads within one journal allows SPOOL to focus on the interrelationship between the fields, something that is often lost in specialized journals.
 SPOOL welcomes within this framework original papers and associated open data on research that deal with interventions in architecture and the built environment by means of design, engineering and/or planning.

-SPOOL is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+SPOOL is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 You are free to use the work, but you have to attribute (refer to) the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
 The easiest way to refer to an article is to use the HOW TO CITE tool that you find alongside each article in the right sidebar.

 SPOOL allows the author(s) to hold their copyright without restrictions.
 SPOOL allows the author(s) to retain their publishing rights without restrictions.

 SPOOL does not have article processing charges (APCs).